zoltanp/xrandr-invert-colors/README.md

 * `--version` : Print a (dummy) version information.
 * `-d` : Enables debug log on standard output.
 Prints diagonstic messages.

-Hint: put the executable in the a directory listed in $PATH, and bind the execution of `xrandr-invert-colors.bin` to a shortcut key.
+Hint: put the executable in the a directory listed in $PATH, and bind the execution of `xrandr-invert-colors` to a shortcut key.

 Achknowledgements